Raster Data Handling with Rasterio: Production Workflows & Pipelines

 Multi-band Processing & Memory-Optimized Pipelines

 Satellite imagery and multispectral datasets demand optimized memory handling.
-When implementing Reading multi-band TIFFs with Rasterio, leverage windowed reads, dask arrays, and rasterio.windows to avoid OOM errors while computing NDVI or spectral indices.
+When implementing Reading multi-band TIFFs with Rasterio, leverage windowed reads and rasterio.windows to avoid OOM errors while computing spectral indices like NDVI.
 Chunked processing enables seamless scaling from local workstations to distributed compute clusters.

 import rasterio